 Left Fork Enter an area of young shadbush and white pine.
-After another 1/4 mile come to a T, with a beech growing with a cluster of a dozen trunks at the junction.
+After another 1/4 mile come to a T, with a maple growing with a cluster of a dozen trunks at the junction.
 The area is largely white pine and aspen with sandy soil.
 Take the right turn.
 Proceed slightly downhill for 1/8 mile to another apparent junction.
-Continue straight to quickly reach a creek or wetland (depending on the season), or turn right to quickly dead end along the creek or wetland.
-(If you turn left at the beech tree the trail ends in just a few steps at a grassy clearing.)
+Continue straight to quickly reach a creek, or turn right to quickly dead end along the creek.

 Right Fork This "trail" meanders through the woods for about 3/4 mile.
-At about 1/4 mile pass a pine plantation and angle left (stay on main trail).
 At one point you follow a ridge edge on, then drop down to the right, and turn left, continuing the same general direction as before.
 The path eventually comes out at a Forest Road, possibly one which ultimately connects with Pine Lake Road, but I have not had time to check this out yet.

 Access- Campsite 1 is for the Camp Host.
 If you walk to the back (west) of this site, you will easily see an old woods road heading west.

 Restrictions- Old road is blocked by posts, no motorized vehicles.

 Distance and time- Estimated .78 mile to follow the right fork, and 1.25 miles if you follow the right fork.
 I hiked 15 minutes from the fork to the left end, and 20 minutes from the fork to the better road.
 Measured by pacing, at which I am fairly accurate.